Kalahandi district: Kalahandi Syndrome

 Kalahandi is more often used a symbol of backwardness in popular media and among politicians or social workers.
 Use of Kalahandi in popular literature has been controversial.
 In a literary conference, "Rajya Sastriya Lekhaka Sammilani" in 1994 at Bhawanipatna, many invited speakers and local intellectuals pointed out that it's not wise to use the name "Kalahandi" as synonym for starvation death.
 Starvation death does not imply image of Kalahandi completely and by using it for starvation death other rich aspects of life in Kalahandi are being ignored.
 Starvation death was just one side of a coin, like poverty in Odisha or India.
 However, there are many writers, philosophers, social workers, journalists, politicians etc., particularly in India who are continue to use the name in literature, articles and reviews.
 According to Tapan Kumar Pradhan although the drought situation in Kalahandi was a moderate natural disaster, the starvation deaths were a completely avoidable manmade disaster.

 The Kalahandi film made by Indian film director Gautam Ghose received critical notice.
-Rahul Gandhi's comparison of Purulia with Kalahandi had brought political controversy in West Bengal.